Th3Un1q3/trunk-monkey/CHECKS.md

 # Monkey Checks

-List of scenarous and checks that trunk monkey has to perform.
+List of scenarous and checks that trunk monkey has to implement.

 ## Duplicated effort